Fate/Grand Order: Popularity

 As of October 2018, the game is available in five languages across ten countries, having received a total of 32 million downloads worldwide, including over 4 million downloads for the English version, and 7 million in September 2019, surpassing Fortnite and PlayerUnknown's Battlegrounds.

 The game is very popular in Japan, its first market, and reports indicate that the level is comparable to the success of Pokémon Go.
 In Japan, the game had crossed 13 million downloads by May 2018, and 14 million downloads as of August 2018.
 FGO is also gaining traction in other parts of the world such as in the U.S. and Canada where it already surpassed 1 million downloads after its June 2017 Android release there.

 In China, the iOS version went online on 29 September 2016 and Android on 13 October 2016.

-In 2019 the game was the most popular game on Twitter.
+In 2019, the game was regarded the most popular game on Twitter.